SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-You can then create and save the animation with
+We can then again create, display and save the animation as follows:

 ```R
 (stocks_plot_anim2 = stocks_plot_4 + geom_point() + transition_reveal(index))